vrdriver/australianpostcodes/README.md

 Also, you may need to clean the data a little more that comes from the original CSV source as it contained multiple entries of ""NAME"" instead of "NAME", which tends to break things like this on CSV imports.

+## PHP insert script
+This script will take the CSV file and insert it in to a mysql db.

+## PHP geoJSON Postcode boundaries Insertion Script.
+Using the postcode boundary files from stephenmuss, I have made a script which matches the name and state from the postcodes db, and then inserts the Postcode in the geoJSON file.